Resource Types

 -German Proverb

-Exchange's all-time bestseller, The Art of Leadership: Managing Early Childhood Organizations, serves as an invaluable guidebook for early childhood managers and textbook for early childhood instructors.
-The comprehensive guide, now available in both print and CD versions, includes contributions from the leading experts in the field on the following management areas...
+Exchange Press's all-time bestseller, The Art of Leadership: Managing Early Childhood Organizations, serves as an invaluable guidebook for early childhood managers and textbook for early childhood instructors.
+The comprehensive guide, includes contributions from the leading experts in the field on the following management areas...

 Delivered five days a week containing news, success stories, solutions, trend reports, and much more.